Pros / It provides 40-plus exercises and has a compact, space-saving design.

 Verdict / The Body-Solid G1S has five workout stations centered on a 160-pound weight stack.
 It packs impressive functionality into a small footprint and is backed by a lifetime manufacturer’s warranty.

 Although the Body-Solid G1S is comparable to larger home gyms in terms of performance, features and accessories, its MSRP is under $1,000, giving your wallet less of a workout than the $1,999 Bodycraft Galena Pro.
 Also, the G1S gives you 40-plus exercise options, but the Galena Pro provides just 25.

 The G1S is a weight stack system with a compact footprint and an efficient, no-cable-change design.
 At 49 x 36 x 83 inches (length, width and height), its dimensions are the second smallest we measured, and its design features durable 12-gauge steel.
 The G1S weighs 323 pounds, which includes a 160-pound weight stack.
-The Bowflex Xtreme 2SE and the Bio Force Extreme both weigh much less, but they employ different resistance technologies.
+The Bowflex Xtreme 2SE weighs much less, but it employs different resistance technologies.
 When you’re shopping for home gyms, you have numerous choices, and doing your research is important.

 “Home gym technology is light years ahead of what it used to be just a few decades ago,” said Tom Holland, a nationally-recognized exercise physiologist, a Nautilus, Inc. fitness advisor and the author of Beat the Gym.
 “This includes the sheer number of options to choose from, the quality, the effectiveness, the more compact size and the incorporation of built-in fitness technology, all of which has truly revolutionized the home gym market.”